-Sign up to my Industry 4.0 Newsletter here.
+Sign up for my Newsletter about The Future of Manufacturing here.

-Update Dec 23rd: I’ve added 30+ companies to the landscape.
-If you want to appear please send your info here.
+Update 12th of April 2021: I’ve added 30+ companies to the landscape.
+If you want to appear please let me know.

 If you went to bed last night as an industrial company, you’re going to wake up today as a software and analytics company.

 Jeffrey Immelt, former CEO of General Electric, nails it down.
 Industrial companies are feeling the increasing pressure to adapt to the changing environment.
 They experience the shift to new business models and the need to implement new technologies.
-After steam, electricity and computers, there are now a huge wave of new technologies shaping the industrial sector, broadly described as cyber physical systems.
-This includes cloud computing, IoT and bringing together the physical, digital and biological worlds.
+After steam, electricity, and computers, there is now a huge wave of new technologies shaping the industrial sector, broadly described as cyber-physical systems.
+This includes cloud computing, IoT, and bringing together the physical, digital, and biological worlds.

 New concepts and technologies are evolving